ReScene4D: Temporally Consistent Semantic Instance Segmentation of Evolving Indoor 3D Scenes: Introduction

 In this work, we introduce the task of \textit{temporally sparse 4D indoor semantic instance segmentation} (4DSIS)—the joint problem of segmenting, identifying, and temporally associating object instances across intermittently observed 3D reconstructions of evolving indoor scenes.
 This problem is distinct from dense LiDAR-based 4DSIS settings, characterized by intermittently acquired 3D observations over long time horizons, as indoor environments are continually constructed, modified, and used—making continuous sensing impractical and unnecessary in real-world deployments.
-To support this task, we propose a new metric that extends mAP to the temporal domain, rewarding temporally consistent instance tracking while penalizing identity switches, merges, or fragmentations.
-Unique to this task, the metric explicitly handles ambiguous correspondences, such as symmetric object swaps.
+We propose a new metric that extends mAP to the temporal domain, rewarding consistent instance tracking and penalizing identity switches, merges, and fragmentation.
+Uniquely, our metric explicitly accommodates ambiguous object identities, such as symmetric object swaps.

 To tackle this problem, we propose \textbf{\textit{\project{}}}.
 This novel method achieves temporally consistent instance segmentation across sparsely captured 3D scans of the same indoor scene as it evolves over time.
-Our approach adapts existing 3DSIS architectures to the 4D setting without relying on dense geometric overlays or frame-to-frame alignment assumptions, unlike LiDAR-based pipelines.
+Our approach adapts existing 3DSIS architectures to the 4D setting without strictly enforcing geometric overlay or frame-to-frame alignment assumptions, unlike many LiDAR-based pipelines.
 We explore multiple strategies for sharing temporal information across observations and evaluate their interaction with three distinct feature backbones: a light-weight voxel-based encoder \cite{choy_4d_2019}, a 3D self-supervised geometric encoder pretrained on large-scale data \cite{wu_sonata_2025}, and a cross-modal 2D-3D self-supervised encoder pretrained on large-scale data \cite{zhang_concerto_2025}.
 Experiments on the 3RScan dataset \cite{wald_rio_2019} demonstrate the effectiveness of our approach and highlight both the promise and current limitations of modeling living indoor environments.
 Our contributions are threefold: \begin{itemize} \item We define and formalize the task of temporally sparse 4D semantic instance segmentation (4DSIS) and introduce a metric that jointly evaluates segmentation quality and temporal identity consistency.